drxxmy/apex-configs/README.md

 #### Windows

-1. Open downloaded folder
+1. Open downloaded folder.
+2. Choose your desired configs.
-2. Place `autoexec.cfg` to your games cfg directory.
+3. Place `autoexec.cfg` to your games cfg directory.
 For example: `C:\Program Files (x86)\Steam\steamapps\common\Apex Legends\cfg`
-3. Place `settings.cfg` and `videoconfig.txt` to `%USERPROFILE%\Saved Games\Respawn\Apex\local`
+4. Place `settings.cfg` and `videoconfig.txt` to `%USERPROFILE%\Saved Games\Respawn\Apex\local`
-4. Add launch options to your game by right-clicking on the game in Steam and going to "Properties".
+5. Add launch options to your game by right-clicking on the game in Steam and going to "Properties".
-5. Enjoy boosted fps and comfortable game settings!
+6. Enjoy boosted fps and comfortable game settings!

 #### Linux

 1. Clone git repo to your desired directory.
 2. Change directory with a `cd apex-configs`
+3. Choose your desired configs.
-3. Place `autoexec.cfg` to your games cfg directory.
+4. Place `autoexec.cfg` to your games cfg directory.
 For example: `/home/$USER/.local/share/Steam/steamapps/common/Apex Legends/cfg/`
-4. Place `settings.cfg` and `videoconfig.txt` to `/home/$USER/.steam/steam/steamapps/compatdata/1172470/pfx/drive_c/users/steamuser/Saved Games/Respawn/Apex/local/`
+5. Place `settings.cfg` and `videoconfig.txt` to `/home/$USER/.steam/steam/steamapps/compatdata/1172470/pfx/drive_c/users/steamuser/Saved Games/Respawn/Apex/local/`
-5. Add launch options to your game by right-clicking on the game in Steam and going to "Properties".
+6. Add launch options to your game by right-clicking on the game in Steam and going to "Properties".
-6. Enjoy boosted fps and comfortable game settings!
+7. Enjoy boosted fps and comfortable game settings!

+#### Launch options

+Windows and Linux: `-dev -novid -high +exec autoexec.cfg` Linux with gamemoderun and strangle FPS lock: `strangle 141 gamemoderun %command% -dev -novid -high +exec autoexec.cfg`

-### ToDo
+### TODO

 - Automate config installation